-The Custodian of the Fund is Citigroup Pty Limited who have been appointed since 19 April 2021.
+The Custodian of the Fund is Citigroup Pty Limited.

-The financial statements were authorised for issue by the directors on 17 September 2021.
+The financial statements were authorised for issue by the directors on 21 September 2022.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements after they have been issued.